All-Active HA for NGINX Plus on the Google Cloud Platform

 - Navigate to the Compute Engine > VM instances tab.

-- In the row for the instance in the table, click the triangle icon in the Connect column at the far right and select a method (for example, Open in browser window).
+- In the table, find the row for the instance.
+Select the triangle icon in the Connect column at the far right.
+Then, select a method (for example, Open in browser window).

 The screenshot shows instances based on the prebuilt NGINX Plus images.